kompanie-dev/reagenz/README.md

 It has the following features:

-* Extremly compact
+* Extremley compact
-* Buildless: Doesn't require any compilation or transpilation
+* Buildless: No need for a bundler, compiler, or transpiler
 * Fully compatible with standard Web Components
 * No external dependencies
 * Very easy to understand source code